Humza Yousaf denies SNP is ‘authoritarian’ after criticism from Fergus Ewing

 In a statement on Tuesday night, the son of the late SNP trailblazer Winnie Ewing said: “The SNP has now become an authoritarian party requiring strict obedience to the leadership at the expense of personal freedom for any individual member.”

-Asked on Wednesday if the SNP is “authoritarian”, party leader Mr Yousaf said simply: “No, we’re not.”
+Asked on Wednesday if the SNP was “authoritarian”, party leader Mr Yousaf said simply: “No, we’re not.”

 Mr Ewing was suspended after he voted against Ms Slater, the circular economy minister and Scottish Green co-leader, in a vote of no confidence at Holyrood proposed by the Tories.
 It came in the wake of his opposition to the Government’s stalled deposit return scheme, which Ms Slater was spearheading.